DomainDrivenArchitecture/ddaArchitecture/en/80_config_management/20_analysis/README.md

 * windows desktop applications with their installers or
 * linux packages?

 My thesis is: Config Management is the general unit for configuring all systems in scope.
-Therefore Config Management includes all the different installers or package managers.
+Therefore Config Management unites all the different ways installers or package managers are offering.

 ##Important Thoughts
 ###Dimensions